Front-end development Blog and Portfolio for Ashley Watson-Nolan – Principal UI Engineer at Just

 This culminated in working on their 2010 General Election website, working closely with designer Luke Fry.

-During my time working with the RSPCA, we successfullty evolved their brand, building a website very different from the conventional RSPCA offering, while keeping the identity of the charity at the heart of the project.
+During my time working with the RSPCA, we successfully evolved their brand, building a website very different from the conventional RSPCA offering, while keeping the identity of the charity at the heart of the project.

 Developed in partnership with Zander Martineau, Kickoff is a lightweight, flexible and robust front-end framework that is a great starting point for any web site.